Mary Queen Of Scots Tour

 This suggested itinerary is a self-guided holiday for two people staying seven nights and it can be lengthened, shortened or varied as required.
 The indicative cost including accommodation, car and taxes is GBP £1,755 per person (approx. USD $2247 in Oct.
 2018).

 There is plenty to interest everyone in Edinburgh - history, architecture, ghosts, galleries, old pubs and nice restaurants.
 Of course it is also the place to which Mary Queen of Scots returned from France arriving in Leith on 19 August 1561.
-We are assuming a good B&B close to the centre.
+You will be in a good B&B close to the centre.

 Mary lived at the Palace of Holyroodhouse, where you can see her private apartments.
 There used to be a stain on the wooden floor, reputed to be David Rizzio’s blood, still red after 400 years, but the tour nowadays is more tasteful and delivered via an excellent audio guide.

 At the other end of the Royal Mile is Edinburgh Castle (allow two hours) where she gave birth to her son, later James VI of Scotland.

 Between the two is the Museum of Scotland which holds a wonderful selection of artefacts from her reign and a few of her personal possessions.
 The exhibits help to visualise aspects of life in sixteenth century Scotland.

 Also on the Royal Mile are two places closely associated with her adversary, Presbyterian minister John Knox - St Giles Cathedral where he preached and John Knox’s house where he reputed to have lived.

 Especially if you decide to see Leith, where Mary landed, and a little of Edinburgh’s (18th century) ‘New Town’, Doing justice to Edinburgh will take you two full days.